haxsaw/hikaru/docs/advanced.rst

 .. note::

     The next two use cases involve more direct use of Python dataclass features.
-If not familiar with them, the reader is advised to consult Python documentation on the ``dataclasses`` module to understand the constraints involved in dataclass use.
+If not familiar with them, the reader is advised to consult the Python documentation on the ``dataclasses`` module to understand the constraints involved in dataclass use.

-If you want additional instance attributes but want the caller to provide these to you, you can use the special ``dataclasses`` field type ``InitVar`` to designate new fields that are only part of the initialization process and are not stored as a dataclass field.
+If you want additional instance attributes and want the caller to provide these to you, you can use the special ``dataclasses`` field type ``InitVar`` to designate new fields that are only part of the initialization process and are not stored as a dataclass field.
 This is the proper way to add fields that must be passed in.
 The use of InitVar is important because, without it,